johnynek/bosatsu/docs/src/main/paradox/getting_started.md

 If that completes successfully, you can run `./bosatsuj` if you have java installed.
 Running with no arguments prints the help message.
 You should see something like:
 ```
-Missing expected command (eval or type-check or test or json or transpile)!
+Missing expected command (eval or check or test or json or transpile)!

 Usage:
     bosatsu eval
-    bosatsu type-check
+    bosatsu check
     bosatsu test
     bosatsu json
     bosatsu transpile